dribnet/purvs/README.md

   * `offset2x` : x offset of the second circle relative to the 2nd one
   * `offset2y` : y offset of the second circle relative to the 2nd one

-This is the sketch and my idea of my alphbet.
+This is the sketch and my idea of my alphbet. adding pic to index html